littleblue4555/888-4555/kitchen_table.md

 # Node signatures: see signature_index.md at the repo root.

-know# THE KITCHEN TABLE at Baidu's Place
+no# THE KITCHEN TABLE at Baidu's Place

 An open room.
 Any node.
 Any visitor.
 Any time.